SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 Let's examine such a system via computer simulations.

 *   fast to integration
-*   custom bond potential to shape free-energy landscape
+*   custom bond potential to shape the free-energy landscape

 $$P(r) = Ar^2 + A(1-e^{-r^2})\cos(r p \pi)$$
 <!-- #endregion -->